gdiet/backup/README.md

 DedupFS writes log files that contain all log entries visible on the console and additionally DEBUG level log entries.
 DedupFS always creates its `logs` directory in the directory containing the DedupFS utility scripts.

-### Restore The Database From A Backup
+### Create A Database Backup Or Restore The Database

-The `db-restore` utility is a convenience entry point for the `fsc db-restore` command.
-Other than the plain command, this utility asks for confirmation before restoring the database.
+The `db-backup` and `db-restore` utilities are convenience entry points for the `fsc db-backup` and `fsc db-restore` commands.
+Other than the plain commands, these utilities ask for confirmation before execution.

 ### Blacklist Files